moj-analytical-services/rpackage_training/README.md

 Unit testing can be easily automated using the [testthat package](https://testthat.r-lib.org/).
 This:
 * Provides a user friendly way of specifying tests that determine whether a function has run as expected (e.g. returns a particular value).
-* Enables you to write informative messages (e.g. figure 1 works as expected) that are outputted when the tests are run.
+* Enables you to write messages that inform the user when running the tests (e.g. figure 1 works as expected).
 * Instructs users about whether checks have passed or failed.
 For example, if there are two 'figure 1 works as expected' checks which both pass, then the output will be 'figure 1 works as expected: ..', with each dot indicating a pass.
-If there is a failure, a number will be shown instead of one of the dots; this referencing information that will be shown at the end of your output.
+If there is a failure, a number will be shown instead of one of the dots.
+This number signposts the user to information about the failure which is shown at the end of the output generated when running the test.
 * Easily integrates into your existing workflow.

 To set up your package to use testthat run the command:

         usethis::use_testthat()

 This adds testthat to the DESCRIPTION Suggests field and creates a 'tests' folder structure.
-This consists of a folder called 'tests', inside of which is a testthat folder and testthat.R file, the latter containing the code that runs all your tests.
+This consists of a folder called tests, inside of which is a testthat folder and testthat.R file, the latter containing the code that runs all the tests contained within R scripts in the testthat folder.

 You can develop tests by:
 * Creating a new R script file in the testthat folder.